 Same reveal logic as all prior evolved bots — inherited from the Heuristic AI.

-Evo3 is the strongest bot in the zoo.
-By reading opponent behaviour it can adapt mid-game — bidding more aggressively against passive opponents and pulling back against aggressive ones.
-It achieves a 72% pooled win rate against all prior bot types (Random, Heuristic, and Evo2) and is the default opponent for quick play.
+Evo3 was the first bot to adapt mid-game by reading opponent behaviour — bidding more aggressively against passive opponents and pulling back against aggressive ones.
+It achieves a 72% pooled win rate against Random, Heuristic, and Evo2, and remains a strong opponent when you want a challenge without the per-color bid-signal inference that Evo4 layers on top.

 Same direct-bid formula as Evo2, plus two opponent-awareness features per head.